Israel: What do Catholics believe about the Jewish people?

 "I say that because we need to recognize the roots of the faith and the lens through which the original audience that it was intended for was reading this...
 Christianity is at its heart Jewish.
 Paul in Romans talks about the Gentiles being grafted in to the promise of Israel... it's not trying to recreate or layer on top of the Mosaic law, but the Mosaic law was pointing to something which is a natural completion.
 So we would expect to see within Christianity elements of Judaism, and in fact the early Church was so Jewish there was actually a debate about whether Gentiles would need to become Jews to become Christians (Galatians).
 Do the Gentile believers need to be circumcised and follow all the laws of Moses in order to become part of the Covenant Community?
 The answer was absolutely "no".
 Ironically we've come full circle and ... for a lot of people a legitimate question is if a Jewish person comes to Christ do they have to cease to become a Jew to be a Christian the answer to that is also "No!"... the Jewish roots of the faith are extraordinary."

-The Church is the bride of Christ and the New Jerusalem (Rev 21:2) and the keys of the New Covenant were handed over to Peter and the Apostles and his successors (Mat 16:18).
-They had the authority to direct the Church given to them by Jesus.
+The Church is the Bride of Christ and the New Jerusalem (Rev 21:2) and the keys of the New Covenant were handed over to Peter and the Apostles and his successors (Mat 16:18).
 The emerging structure of bishops, jurisdictions, and theology is a result of that authority.
-St. Ignatius was the first to use the term "Catholic Church" in about 110 A.D., 20 years after John wrote his Gospel.
-St. Ignatius said a Church without the episcopacy (structure) was impossible.
+St. Ignatius used the term "Catholic Church" in about 110 A.D., 20 years after John wrote his Gospel.

 The story of Jesus very much follows the Jewish calendar, not because Christians copied the Jewish festivals, but because historical Christian events happened on those days.
 Christians didn't make up the dates of these events, such as Jesus death, resurrection, Pentecost etc...
 This, we believe is an amazing act of God to show Jesus as the fulfillment of Jewish prophesy.